Agwebberley/FRAME/docs/source/example/customers.md

+Here is the documentation formatted in Markdown without any added formatting that might interfere with copying:

 # Customers App

 The `customers` app provides a minimalist example of the essential components required to create a functional app within the FRAME library.